 Funky Monkey ATV Tour

 Strap in for the Funky Monkey Tour to get you moving.
 After all, you can’t sit on the beach all day… can you?
 Don’t worry, it’s not fast and furious; it’s a relaxed ride around Nevis Island.
 The general perception with ATV tours is that they’re a little rough-and-tumble, and you might expect you’ll be hanging on for dear life.
 Think of this more as a leisurely tour around the island as you work your way to the remote parts, stopping at several scenic points.
+You could also tour around on an ATV (for instance, trx250r) if you want to get the feel of trail riding.
 Bring a camera and a GoPro to capture the memories.

 Four Seasons Golf